ArmandoHdzBta/ArmandoHdzBta/README.md

 ### Hi there 👋

 -----------------
 - 🌱 I’m currently a student 😸
 - 😄 Pronouns: He/Him
-- 🖥️ Code: Java, JavaScript, PHP
+- 🖥️ Code: Java, JavaScript, PHP, C++

 <!--
 **ArmandoHdzBta/ArmandoHdzBta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.